BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Resistant to Magic
 - Throw Stones (range 8", Strength 1).

-**ACTIVE/PASSIVE RULES**

-- **"Let him go or I'll have you, Longshanks!"** `ACTIVE` - If Frodo is Engaged in a Fight within 6" of Sam, then Sam may call a Heroic Combat for free.
+- **"Let him go or I'll have you, Longshanks!"** `ACTIVE`

+If Frodo is Engaged in a Fight within 6" of Sam, then Sam may call a Heroic Combat for free.
 If the action is successful, Sam must use the following move to join Frodo's combat, or move as close as possible to Frodo.

-- **Frying Pan** `ACTIVE` - If Sam wins a Duel Roll, he may choose to use his frying pan instead of making Strike.
+- **Frying Pan** `ACTIVE`

+If Sam wins a Duel Roll, he may choose to use his frying pan instead of making Strike.
 Choose one enemy Infantry model in the Combat (but not a Monster) and roll a D6.
 On a 4+, that model is stunned and cannot Move the following turn.

 </div>